Samkth123/KTH-md/Growth/Session 5/Live session notes - The entrepreneurial team.md

 #### ENT TEAM DYNAMICS: THE SET UP
 Type of paper: quantitive paper
-Research question: How does quity split among start up co founders change over time?
+Research question: How does equity split among start up co founders change over time?

 Key insights:
 - Teams that start with an equal split (fairness logic) are less likely to change it over time
 - Equal splitters have fewer investment rounds, are less likely to attract VC money, and have lower premoney valuations.
 Close to equal spitters behave differently. (extra note: VC capital is often for startups that want to grow at a fast rate)
 - Trigger: a new financing round provides opportunities for recalibration.
 Relative founder stakes are more likely to change when a company raises investments.
 - Magnitude: larger rounds and lower valuations are associated with bigger changes in relative founder stakes
-- Why would a larger round of investment make a change of equity distribution more likely?
+- Why would a larger round of investment make a change of equity distribution more likely? (ex 2 companies of same size but different size investments) (Large money raised, but lower valuations - this makes a change in equity split more likely - why?)
-	-
+	- Investors do not have a lot of reason to be driven by fairness but rather efficiency.
+So equity is driven by what you can bring to the table

+Discussion: